edugis-repo/cbsbuurtwijkgemeente/README.md

 This project simplifies the map lines, solving some overlaps, slivers and gaps.
 Also it replaces the -999999 values used by CBS to indicate 'no data' by 'null'

-This project also creates a map for provinces (provicinies) as an aggregate of the municipality map.
+This project also creates a map for provinces (provincies) as an aggregate of the municipality map.

 ## Prerequisites
 * bash